 As the price of higher education in the United States continues to skyrocket, student loans have become commonplace for college students looking to cover high tuition costs.

 Students who cannot cover tuition and fees with federal loans alone typically turn to private student loans to bridge the gap.
-Since private student loan eligibility is dependent on creditworthiness, students must often also ask parents, family members, or other trusted adults to cosign on their students loans.
-According to our data, about 90% of all private educational loans are cosigned.
+Since private student loan eligibility is dependent on creditworthiness, students must often also ask parents, family members, or other trusted adults to cosign on their student loans.
+According to our data, about 90% of all private education loans are cosigned.

 All parents want to send their children to college, and affordability is often a second thought.
 When presented with the option to cosign on a student loan, most parents will assume the responsibility without hesitation.
 However, cosigners do take on quite a bit of risk and financial liability when doing so.

 Here at LendEDU, we discovered that many parents are not only hurting their financial health by cosigning, but also second guessing the decision to help their child.